Home » Bread and Rolls » Easy Flour Tortillas From Scratch

 • With the mixer running at medium speed, add oil and water.
 Mix for 1-2 minutes, stopping at least once to scrape the sides of the bowl.
 After the dough begins to come together into a ball, reduce mixer speed to low and continue mixing for 1-2 minutes, until dough is smooth.

-Mix by Hand Instructions
+Mix by Hand Alternative:

 • In a large mixing bowl, combine flour, salt, and baking powder.
 Whisk briefly to combine, then add vegetable oil.
 Stir until the mixture resembles coarse crumbs.